Empire Capitol 7

 223 Princess Street,

 Located in the heart of historic downtown Kingston, the Allen Theatre was opened by the Allen Theatres chain on December 30, 1920.
 It had a 1,207 seating capacity.
-Later taken over by Famous Players and renamed Capitol Theatre.
+Later taken over by Famous Players it was renamed Capitol Theatre on December 10, 1923.

+It was twinned on November 1, 1973.
+It was converted into 4-screens on March 11, 1977.
 Renovated in 1990, the Capitol 7 was for a long time a wonderful place for families to go and watch first run films.
-The Capitol 7 was one of the oldest functioning theatres in Ontraio, and the friendly staff and management really did a great job maintaining its strong reputation.
+The Capitol 7 was one of the oldest functioning theatres in Ontario, and the friendly staff and management really did a great job maintaining its strong reputation.

 Sure the screens weren’t as large as other theatres in the area, but the overall experience made this theatre the best place to go to watch movies in Kingston.
-It was closed in December 2012 when the new Empire Theatres Kingston multiplex opened in another part of town.
+It was closed on December 20, 2012 when the new Empire Theatres Kingston multiplex opened in another part of town.

 Just login to your account and subscribe to this theater.